 1. In the DNSSEC CONTROL FUNCTIONS section, click on SIGN ZONE (this will bring up DNSSEC ZONE SIGNING TOOL)

 2. Check off both boxes and click on CONFIRM

 Activating DNSSEC For Your Domain

-Once you’ve generated your keys and signed your zone, it’s time activate the signing.
+Once you’ve generated your keys and signed your zone, it’s time to activate the signing.

 1. In the DNSSEC CONTROL FUNCTIONS section, click on ACTIVATE.